Last major challenger to Egypt's Sisi calls off campaign after arrest

 Mohamed Anwar al-Sadat, the nephew of assassinated President Anwar al-Sadat, said last week he would not run, citing an environment of fear surrounding the vote.

-Rights lawyer Khaled Ali has said he will still run, but he might be disqualified over an ongoing legal case against him.
+Rights lawyer Khaled Ali has said he will still run, but he might be disqualified over a legal case against him.

 Anan announced his presidential bid in a video declaration posted on his official Facebook page last week, saying he was running to save Egypt from incorrect policies and calling on state institutions to maintain neutrality toward all candidates.